SPARK ANIMATION 2017: CONFERENCE

 PIXAR'S COCO: A CELEBRATION FOR THE LIVING & THE DEAD

-moderator: Jorge R. Gutiérrez with Ana Ramirez
+with Jorge R. Gutiérrez · Moderated by Ana Ramirez

 In this special look at Pixar’s latest feature, Coco, see exclusive clips from the film and learn how filmmakers crafted a stunningly beautiful film about family set against the backdrop of Mexico’s Dia de los Muertos celebration.
 Through extensive research and years spent honing the story, this presentation will illustrate the challenges and successes inherent in taking audiences on a journey that straddles both the land of the living, and the dead.

 “Coco” opens in theatres Nov.
 22, 2017. ©2017 Disney•Pixar.
 All Rights Reserved.